 Rosh Hashanah | Blast the Shofar and Hear the Voice of God

-As the New Year begins at Rosh Hashanah, the Spirit of God awakens your soul, encourages you to worship, releases divine instruction, and calls you to blast the shofar.
+As the new year starts at Rosh Hashanah, the Spirit of God awakens your soul, encourages you to worship, releases divine instruction, and calls you to blast the shofar.

-We are to harken unto His voice, paying close attention to the revelatory words and instructions that the Holy Spirit speaks during this appointed time.
+We are to harken to His voice, paying close attention to the revelatory words and instructions that the Holy Spirit speaks during this appointed time.